sonatype-nexus-community/search-maven-org/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+#### Development server via Docker

+Run `ng build --watch -c local` to start the build to `dist/`.
+Run `./run-local.sh`.
+Nav to `http://localhost` to access the application.
+The app will automatically reload if you change any of the source files.

 #### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.